 May Get Wear and Tear Under High Temperatures

-While high temperature resistant plastics can withstand extreme heat, they are not immune to wear and tear.
-Under continuous exposure to elevated temperatures, even the most heat-resistant plastic can experience degradation in properties such as tensile strength, impact resistance, and surface integrity.
-This is especially true for plastics that are subjected to constant mechanical stress or abrasive environments.
+While high temperature resistant plastics can withstand extreme temperatures, they are not immune to wear and tear.
+Under continuous exposure to high temperature, even the most heat-resistant plastics can experience degradation of their properties, such as reduced tensile strength and impact resistance, and a lack of surface integrity.
+This is especially true for plastics that are used in environments where they are subjected to constant mechanical stress or abrasive environments.

-The combination of high heat and physical wear can lead to material fatigue over time.
-For instance, Polyphenylene Sulfide (PPS) and Polyimide (PI), while robust at high temperatures, can still suffer from microcracks, discoloration, or loss of dimensional stability when exposed to thermal cycles or friction.
-To mitigate these effects, regular monitoring and maintenance are essential in environments where high-temperature plastics are used for prolonged periods.
+Over time, the combination of high heat and physical wear can lead to material fatigue.
+For example, polyphenylene sulfide (PPS) and polyimide (PI), while very strong at high temperatures, can still suffer from microcracks, discoloration, or dimensional stability loss under thermal cycling or friction.
+To mitigate these effects, regular monitoring and maintenance are critical in environments where high-temperature plastics are used for extended periods of time.

 Choose an Expert Manufacturer to Help With Material Selection